Information for:

 Can we make retrospective changes to access agreements?

-This may be possible in exceptional circumstances, for example where you need to clarify your access agreement.
+Access agreements are approved on an annual basis and we would not normally expect you to make in-year changes once the application cycle is under way.
+In exceptional circumstances, some changes may be possible, for example where you need to clarify your access agreement.
 Please contact us straight away to discuss.

 back to top